-The OPEB Board, or the Trust Administrator acting on the Board's behalf, has three tasks to accomplish in managing the Trust: first, to adopt a realistic actuarial rate of return for the Trust; second, to recommend the level of contributions needed to keep the Trust financially sound; and third, to construct a portfolio that will have the potential of earning the actuarial rate of return with a high probability of success while muting as much volatility as possible.
+The OPEB Board, or the Trust Administrator at the direction of the Board, has three tasks to accomplish in managing the Trust; first, to adopt a realistic actuarial rate of return for the Trust; second, to recommend the level of contributions needed to keep the Trust financially sound; and third, to construct a portfolio that will have the potential of earning the actuarial rate of return with a high probability of success while muting as much volatility as possible.

-The Board, or the Trust Administrator acting on the Board's behalf, shall exercise an appropriate level of due diligence with respect to all aspects of the investments in the Trust, development of the asset allocation structure, selection of external investment managers and the monitoring of investment performance.
+The Board shall hire an actuary to conduct an actuarial study in meeting the first two goals.
+The Board may also hire an Investment Consultant to help in achieving the third goal, and to assist in setting the actuarial rate of return.
+The Board, or the Trust Administrator at the direction of the Board, shall exercise an appropriate level of due diligence with respect to all aspects of the investments in the Trust, development of the asset allocation structure, selection of external investment managers and the monitoring of investment performance.

-The Board, or the Trust Administrator acting on the Board's behalf, is aware that mutual funds and other commingled vehicles have separate guidelines and/or prospectuses.
-When employing such vehicles, the Board, or the Trust Administrator acting on the Board's behalf, acknowledges that those separate guidelines and/or prospectuses shall supersede the guidelines that follow.
+The Board and the Trust Administrator are is aware that mutual funds and other commingled vehicles have separate guidelines and/or prospectuses. -When employing such vehicles, the Board and the Trust Administrator acknowledges that those separate guidelines and/or prospectuses shall supersede the guidelines that follow.